Hi there!

 .avif)

-Now I travel the world as a keynote speaker, emcee, and solo performance artist — bringing that methodology to stages at organizations like Google, Spotify, Porsche, TikTok, Intel, and Mastercard.
-I also perform my one-woman show Kill the Buddha, which is about spiritual burnout and self-help culture and the quietly exhausting project of trying to belong to yourself.
+Now I travel the world as a keynote speaker, host, social wellness strategiest and solo-performance artist, bringing the P.L.A.Y.
+Method to stages at organizations like Google, Spotify, Porsche, TikTok, Intel, and Mastercard.
+I also write and perform my one-woman shows that similarly grapple with questions of belonging and self-possession within relation to others.

-When I'm not on a stage, I'm hiking in the Hudson Valley (my home base), writing about social wellness, and doing the occasional collaborative work with UN Women on storytelling for social impact — which still makes me pinch myself a little.
+When I'm not on a stage, I'm hiking in the Hudson Valley (my home base), doing yoga in Costa Rica and collaborating on cool global social impact projects with UN Women for girls in Africa (which still makes me pinch myself a little).

-The throughline in all of it — the Drunk Yoga era and the keynotes and the one-woman shows and the belonging research — is the same idea I've been circling since I was a kid dreaming about a city I'd never been
+The throughline in it all: the Drunk Yoga® era + the keynotes + the one-woman shows + the belonging research is the same idea I've been circling since I was a kid in Wisconsin dreaming about a city I'd never been to.

 Belonging is not a feeling we stumble into.
 It's a practice we can design.